-4 Levels of How To Use Makefile
+4 Ways on How To Use Makefile

 I love Makefile.
 Today, I use Makefile for most of the projects that I am working on.
 You may have seen Makefile in many open-source projects on GitHub (e.g. this).
 Like me, you have probably wondered what Makefiles are and what they do.